FTWinston/RoutePlanning/README.md

 ## Scenario: SimpleTown

 This town has 5 locations and 3 customers.
-It is mainly intended to
+It is mainly intended as a (slightly) easier introduction.

 There are two tests to complete: one gives you only a single car, the other gives you three.